thinkpad20/llama/README.md

         b = bar 4 # prints "called 2 times"
         assert b == 5

-* convention to put a `!` on the end of mutating functions:
+* There is a convention to put a `!` on the end of mutating functions:

         map! (vec: mut ref [a]) (f: a -> b) = for i in vec.range do vec[: i] := f vec[: i]

-* `after` keyword lets us declare what we're returning before setting out loops and definitions:
+* The `after` keyword lets us declare what we're returning before setting out loops and definitions:

         concat (s: Str) (s': Str) = result after result = mut s
           for c in s' do result += c

-* Keyword arguments are supported.
-Still statically typed.
-Arguments can be declared with a default, or else they will appear wrapped in an `Option`.
+* Keyword arguments are supported, and are statically typed.
+Arguments can be declared with a default, or else they will appear wrapped in a `Maybe`.

         range (n: Num, @start=0, @step=1) = result after
           assert step != 0 && if step > 0 then n > start else n < start